 Former Japanese state monopoly NTT (Nippon Telegraph and Telephone Corporation) is the largest telecommunications company in the world in terms of revenue.
 Its subsidiary NTT Communications runs a network of more than 130 data centers worldwide, serving 196 countries and regions.

-NTT Comm’s cloud solutions are powered by HPE technology and delivered over NTT’s own Tier I fiber network, which was one of the first to deploy SDN technologies at scale.
+NTT Comm’s cloud solutions are powered by HPE technology and delivered over NTT’s own Tier I fiber network, which was one of the first to deploy software defined networking (SDN) technologies at scale.